-25.5 Except where Rule 25.6 of the Technical Rules applies, the athletes shall compete in an order drawn by lot.
+25.5 Except where Rule 25.6 of the Technical Rules applies, or the applicable regulations provide otherwise, the athletes shall compete in an order drawn by lot.

 If any athlete by their own decision makes a trial in an order different from that previously determined, Rule 18.5 of the Competition Rules and Rule 7.2 of the Technical Rules shall be applied.
 In the case of a warning, the result of the trial (valid or failure) will stand.
 If there is a Qualification Round, there shall be a fresh drawing of lot for the final.